All Articles/

 • Early Signs: Fever, chills, headache, fatigue, muscle and joint aches, and swollen lymph nodes.

-• Rash: A characteristic "bull's-eye" rash may appear at the site of the tick bite.
+• Rash: A "bull's-eye" rash may appear at the tick bite site.

 • Advanced Symptoms: Severe headaches, neck stiffness, arthritis, and neurological issues.

-According to the CDC, Lyme disease is most prevalent in the Northeastern and upper Midwestern United States, but cases have been reported in Texas and surrounding areas.
+According to the CDC, Lyme disease is most prevalent in the Northeastern and upper Midwestern United States, but cases have been reported in Texas.

 Prevention Tips